 - Pastoral ministry

 - Pastoral counseling

 - Mental health counseling

 - Various psychiatric and counseling services

-Students enrolled in the dual degree program will complete the requirements for both the Master of Divinity and the M.S. in Clinical Mental Health Counseling degrees.
+Students enrolled in the combined degree program will complete the requirements for both the Master of Divinity and the M.S. in Clinical Mental Health Counseling degrees.
 Applicants must meet the admission requirements for both the McAfee School of Theology's Master of Divinity and Penfield College's M.S. in Clinical Mental Health Counseling.

 CLINICAL MENTAL HEALTH COUNSELING, M.S./STUDENT OUTCOMES